sofianeElguendouz/argumentation-mining-models/README.md

 ### Scripts for Traning and Evaluation

-There are 2 python scripts, under the `./scripts` directory, ready to use:
+There are 2 Python scripts, under the `./scripts` directory, ready to use:
 [`./scripts/train.py`](./scripts/train.py) and
 [`./scripts/eval.py`](./scripts/eval.py).